|

 Procedures for the Cleaning of Interior Stone.

-industry is generally involved with the cleaning and restoration of
+Our industry is generally involved with the cleaning and

-color and architectural accents that interior stone can bring to building
+accents that interior stone can bring to building lobbies and other

 Interior